mercadopago/devsite-docs/guides/vtex/v1-v2-migration.en.md

-# Migrate the gateway version
+# Migrate the gateway affiliation version

 If you already registered a MercadoPagoV1 gateway affiliation, you should be aware that it will be discontinued soon.